-Operators shall notify the municipal environmental protection authority in writing of measures or events causing temporary noise or vibration, such as construction work or public events, if there is reason to expect that such noise or vibration will be especially disturbing.
+Operators shall notify the municipal environmental protection authority electronically of measures or events causing temporary noise or vibration, such as construction work or public events, if there is reason to expect that such noise or vibration will be especially disturbing.
 If a measure is to be taken or an event is to be organised in the territories of several municipalities, the notification shall be submitted to the state supervisory authority in whose area of operation the noise or vibration will primarily occur.
+A natural person in the position of an operator may file the notification in paper format.
+(504/2019)